 Who is it intended for?

 The walks are attended by many beginner, some intermediate and a few advanced level photographers.
-I encourage the more experienced members to help the beginners, because teaching is a great way of learning.
-It’s a social event too.
-You will be in a small group of 4 to 6 people that share your enthusiasm for photography.
+Nowadays I prefer to work with individuals and small groups.
 I love meeting new people and I do my best to take an interest in each person.
 My goal is to help everyone at any level to learn, improve and achieve great things.
 To get the most out of the walk, you should bring a camera, any camera from a cheap compact to a top of the range DSLR.
-Film cameras are also welcome, but rare these days!
+Film cameras are also welcome!

 For beginner, intermediate, advanced photographers.